childsb/containers/README.md

-# L33T hax0r guide to Building Kubernetes
+# Building Kubernetes & deploy to EC2- L33T hax0r Guide

 Create a new EC2 instance.  download the pem, chmod it..